fleetdm/fleet/handbook/engineering/README.md

 Once raised, product confirms whether or not it's critical and defines expected behavior.
 When outside of working hours for the product team or if no one from product responds within 1 hour, then fall back to the #help-p1.

 Once the critical bug is confirmed, Customer success needs to ping both customers and the community to warn them.
-If Customer success ops is not available, the oncall engineer is responsible for doing this.
+If Customer success is not available, the oncall engineer is responsible for doing this.
 If a quick fix workaround exists, that should be communicated as well for those who are already upgraded.

 When a critical bug is identified, we will then follow the patch release process in [our documentation](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Releasing-Fleet.md#patch-releases).